Oskar Sundqvist: Minnesota Wild

-On 3 March 2023, the Red Wings trade Sundqvist to the Minnesota Wild in exchange for a fourth-round pick in the 2023 NHL Entry Draft.
+On 3 March 2023, the Red Wings traded Sundqvist to the Minnesota Wild in exchange for a fourth-round pick in the 2023 NHL Entry Draft.

+Return to St. Louis

+As a free agent from the Wild, Sundqvist was signed to a one-year, $775,000 contract to return to the St. Louis Blues for the 2023–24 season on 12 July 2023.
+On 7 March 2024, he signed a two-year contract extension with the Blues.
+During the season Sundqvist recorded six goals and 15 assists in 71 games before suffering a season-ending anterior cruciate ligament (ACL) injury on 25 March.

 Personal life

 Sundqvist is cousin with television presenter and reporter Jessica Almenäs who represented Sweden in Miss World 1998.